 Together, The R&A, based in St Andrews, Scotland and the USGA, based in Liberty Corner, New Jersey govern the game worldwide, including writing and interpreting the Rules of Golf.

-The initiative had two guiding themes:
+The original initiative (for 2019) had two guiding themes:

 - Even far-reaching Rule changes should be open for discussion, but golf's essential principles and character must be preserved.

 - Revisions should be assessed with all golfers in mind, so that the Rules are easier to understand and apply not only for professionals and elite amateurs, but also for beginners, high-handicappers and typical club and recreational golfers at all levels of play around the world.

 The revisions for 2023 deal with a greater fine-tuning of the Rules and primarily deal with issues that have come up since the 2019 Rules were released.
 These changes continue the theme of making the Rules more easily understood and applied (and include the lessening of severity of penalties) while maintaining the required equity of treating like situations alike for all players.

 for more information on the Rules.
 NOTE: The Rules as found on the USGA or R&A websites and apps are the Rules in effect through Dec.
 31, 2022.
 While articles and notes discussing the changes may be visible prior to then, the Revised version will not be available until Jan.
 1, 2023.

 The Minnesota Golf Association (MGA) is readily available to provide answers to any Rules of Golf questions or concerns.
 The MGA is an experienced liaison between the USGA - the governing authority on the Rules of Golf in the United States - and its Member Clubs.